-- Then, after a program orientation on that day, each student shall select a preferred academic advisor by Tuesday, October 9, after which a matching exercise will be made. - As a general rule, the advisor of each student is chosen by the department from the full-time faculty members of the major that the student belongs to.
-However, a faculty member from another major can also be chosen as an advisor.
+- Each applicant for IMAP shall provide names of up to two preferred academic advisors in his/her online application, after which a matching exercise will be made during the screening for admission. - As a general rule, the advisor of each student is chosen by the department from the full-time faculty members of the major that the student belongs to.
+However, a faculty member from another major can also be chosen as an advisor if necessary. - > The student's advisor is responsible for guiding the student until he/she completes the program. - When it's necessary to change the advisor due to an unavoidable reason, it has to be approved by the department.